If you are looking to spend the summer where fun is plentiful, consider workamping at Adventureland Amusement Park!

 Compensation includes a free FHU campsite during the season provided each Workamper is available to work up to 40 hours a week.
-Pay is calculated for all hours worked and starts around $8.50 per hour.
+Pay is calculated for all hours worked and starts at around $14.00 per hour for some positions.
 Separate from other Workamping programs, they do not set time constraints on when your work agreement ends but do offer a seasonal bonus for those who stay through the end of the operational season.

 Most positions will be inside the park facility in departments such as ride operations, retail, food service, and retail working 5-7 hour days with a 30-minute unpaid break.

 Food service employees are required to take and fill orders, operate the cash register, accept cash payments, and prepare some food items.
 Standing on your feet for extended periods of time is typical in these roles, and they also require moderate lifting when receiving and unpacking inventory.
-Safety is a top priority and requirements include use of (PPE) personal protective equipment.
+Safety is a top priority and requirements include the use of (PPE) personal protective equipment.